Read this article and discover the History of Cannabis!

 Global Spread of Marijuana

 Stemming from China, the use of hashish (cannabis resin) began to spread to the Middle East.
 Countries including Iraq and Iran saw the plant spilling over into the Persian world.
 By the 16th century, Arab and Indian Hindu travellers introduced recreational cannabis use to Syria, Egypt, and other parts of Africa.
-Marijuana then arrived in Europe and was slowly introduced to the Western Hemisphere by the Spaniards in the mid-17th Century.
-Marijuana, cannabis, hemp, dope, was now omnipresent.
+After that, marijuana arrived in Europe and was slowly introduced to the Western Hemisphere in the mid-17th Century.
+Finally, marijuana, cannabis, hemp, dope, was then omnipresent.

 History of Cannabis in America

 Cannabis cultivation played a major role in the US.
 George Washington grew hemp at Mount Vernon as one of his three primary crops.
-Despite the use of hemp/cannabis becoming increasingly popular for medical and recreational use, its use for fibre, rope and fabric later became ubiquitous as farmers saw the plethora of uses for the plant.
-The cannabis plant, at this point in time, had generally positive connotations attached to it, and it was only later on in time, moving into the 19th and 20th Century, that restrictions started to be put in place, and the negative stigma started latching on to the plant.
+The use of hemp/cannabis was popular for medical and recreational.
+Furthermore, its use for fibre, rope and fabric later became ubiquitous as farmers saw the plethora of uses for the plant.
+The cannabis plant, at this point in time, had generally positive connotations attached to it.
+However, it was only later on, moving into the 19th and 20th Century, that restrictions started to be put in place.
+Consequently leading to the negative stigma latching on to the plant.

 In the early 1970s and 1980s, a number of states passed legislation addressing the medical use of cannabis.
 New Mexico was the first to do so in 1978, and by the end of 1982 over thirty states had followed suit.
 Following a large number of decriminalisation acts over the decades, the second wave of decriminalisation began in the 21st Century.